Floyd Hill, Colorado

-Floyd Hill is an unincorporated community and a census-designated place (CDP) located in and governed by Clear Creek County, Colorado, United States.
+Floyd Hill is a census-designated place (CDP) in Clear Creek County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The population of the Floyd Hill CDP was 1,048 at the United States Census 2020.
 The Evergreen post office (Zip Code 80439) serves the area.

 History

 Floyd Hill is named after Merril H. Floyd, head of the Clear Creek Wagon Road Company that operated in the 1860s.
 Mr. Floyd owned a ranch on a hill in the area and the land around the hill, which became known as "Floyd's Hill", where his company built a wagon road over from Idaho Springs to Bergen's ranch.

 Geography

 The Floyd Hill CDP has an area of 16.298 km2, including 0.008 km2 of water.